 The poor and the middle class often buy luxury items like big houses, diamonds, furs, jewelry, or boats because they want to look rich.
 They look rich, but in reality they just get deeper in debt on credit.
 The old-money people, the long-term rich, build their asset column first.
 Then the income generated from the asset column buys their luxuries.
 The poor and middle class buy luxuries with their own sweat, blood, and children’s inheritance.

-This line paragraph reminds me of a Harry Enfield sketch where a couple are always flaunting their wealth, saying “we are richer than you”.
+This line paragraph reminds me of a Harry Enfield sketch where a couple is always flaunting their wealth, saying “We are richer than you”.
 On one occasion, while staying in an expensive hotel, they ask a casually dressed man how big his house is.
 He replies, which one?
-The one are in now or one of my other houses.
+The one you are in now or one of my other houses.

 The rich don’t waste their money on expensive items to look rich.
 They spend their money on accumulating assets that make them richer.